בָּרוּךְ

 Want to Learn More Hebrew Words?

 Join 12,000+ Christians learning Hebrew.
-Get weekly word studies, pronunciation guides, and biblical insights delivered to your inbox.
+Get daily word studies, pronunciation guides, and biblical insights delivered to your inbox.